 Travel with teenagers: 10 of the best places for thrilling adventures in the UK with teens

 It is hard to mention Liverpool and not the Beatles.
-There are so many tours like the Beatles Story and venues such as the Cavern Club wrapped up in the history of England’s greatest rock bands.
+So many tours like the Beatles Story and venues such as the Cavern Club are wrapped up in the history of England’s greatest rock bands.
 From the smooth vocals of John Lennon to Paul McCartney’s guitar playing and visits to Penny Lane and Strawberry Fields.

 Going to the Gym in Liverpool

 Fitness is very important to a lot of teenagers these days.
 Working out is a big part of a healthy lifestyle.
 Just because one is travelling does not mean one needs to stop working out.

 In Liverpool, you can go to several gyms that sell passes ranging from a day to a week and a month.
 Here, you can find a list of gyms in Liverpool.

 Liverpool bike riding is a popular family activity when travelling with teenagers.
 Bike riding allows you to experience your location in town or the surrounding areas.